-This Ghanaian proverb is a more elaborate version of the well-known saying "a leopard can't change its spots".
-In the same way that no matter how long a leopard stands in the rain, its spots will never wash away, you can't change a person's true character regardless of how hard you try.
+This Ghanaian proverb is a more elaborate version of the saying "a leopard can't change its spots".
+No matter how long a leopard stands in the rain, its spots will never wash away; in the same way, you can't change a person's true character regardless of how hard you try.
 Similarly, it can also be interpreted as a caution to look after your reputation.
-If you become known for bad behaviour, it's difficult to change a person's opinion of you no matter how many good deeds you do thereafter.
+If you become known for bad behavior, it's difficult to change your image no matter how many good deeds you do thereafter.

 This evocative proverb comes from the Democratic Republic of the Congo, one of the last bastions of the critically endangered eastern gorilla.
 Quite simply, it reminds us to respect and listen to our elders and the wisdom that they have accrued over the years.
 It also points out the arrogance of trying to lecture the experienced on subjects that they are already familiar with.
-"Teaching your grandmother to suck eggs" is an appropriate Western equivalent.Continue to 5 of 10 below.
+"Teaching your grandmother to suck eggs" is an appropriate Western equivalent.

 This proverb originates from the Akan and Ewe tribes of West Africa, and uses the great size and girth of the baobab tree to describe the vastness of knowledge.
 It has two interpretations: one, that it is impossible for one person to know everything; and two, that wisdom belongs to everyone, and should not be kept to oneself.
 Essentially, if you have knowledge, share it.
 Appropriately, the baobab tree is known by some African tribes as the Tree of Life.

-This Swahili proverb speaks of the effect that conflict has not only on those involved, but on the people or places that surround them.
+This Swahili proverb speaks of the effect that conflict has not only on those involved, but on the people or places around them.
 It suggests that once the conflict is over (whether it's an argument between parents or a country's civil war), the long-term damage is often more serious for the innocent than for those that caused the problem in the first place.
 "An eye for an eye leaves the whole world blind" offers a good parallel for this proverb.

 This proverb originates with the Yoruba and Igbo tribes of Nigeria.
-It is a testament to the value of a strong community, and the power that a positive environment has on a child's growth.
-Taken less literally, it also refers to the importance of helping those that are less fortunate in order to create a stronger whole - whether that be a village, a country or the global human community.
+It is a testament to the value of a strong community and the important roles that aunts, uncles, friends, teachers, and other role models can (and should) take in a young child's upbringing.
+Taken less literally, it also refers to the importance of helping those that are less fortunate in order to create a stronger whole, whether that be a village, a country, or the global human community.